 The choice to divorce is always a subjective, personal decision.
 No one can tell you exactly what the future holds.
 It may bring the man or woman of your dreams.
 I’ve seen that happen to young and old adults alike, although your chances diminish with age because the market is smaller.
 I’m reminded of one woman in her 50s who divorced her husband because she had grown to hate him.
 Within six months, she met a kind, loving man at her church who was exactly what she wanted in a partner.
 My point is that no one can measure how unhappy you are or predict what new opportunities divorce will bring.
 Only you can weigh the balance of inner misery and satisfaction in your life.
 In fact, all of us probably know couples who don’t love each other but find contentment in work, friends, and parenthood.
 Some may have given up the dream of romantic love or perhaps they never wanted a passionate relationship from the start.
 Clearly, disappointment in a marriage depends almost entirely on where you set your sights to begin with, and these are subject to change.
 One recent study of unhappy marriages found that many embattled but intact couples, five years later, were much happier and reported that their marriages were good.
 So it is important not to make critical decisions in the heat of your latest disappointments.
 Things may look very different if you wait a few months.
 You may change your mind altogether.

 On the other hand, if you feel humiliated, emotionally abused, mocked, and derided in your marriage, or just wake up miserable each day, you can use the divorce to take new pride in yourself.
-As an emancipated parent, you can become a far better role model and share with your children your new sense of freedom.
-You can take the opportunity to improve your life with knowledge that you didn't have when you were younger.
+As an emancipated parent, you can decide the best time to divorce for yourself.
+You can become a far better role model and share with your children your new sense of freedom.
+You can take the opportunity to improve your life with knowledge that you didn’t have when you were younger.
 You can become a new kind of adult who has had the courage to bring about change in your life and the lives of your children.
-A new world is ahead of you, and it's yours to define.
+A new world is ahead of you, and it’s yours to define.